sourcegraph/handbook/content/departments/technical-success/ce/process/tech-win-process.md

   - As defined by the [Customer Engagement Process](https://docs.google.com/spreadsheets/d/1nhxUAkooEx1JZV4ZAwyN0Ck9BrK-VUzObNp_IRAf_OE/edit#gid=0), the champion typically confirms use cases, identifies the business/technical validation process and confirms the technical win.
 - Has the CE confirmed the top 2-3 use cases for the customer?
 - Does the CE understand the customer’s technical landscape and current tools?
-- Has the CE provided the prospect with a Reference Sandbox environment?

-#### Tech Design & Trial Planning (Sales Stage: 3)
+#### Tech Design & Trial Design (Sales Stage: 3)

+- Has the CE completed technical qualification of the customer’s usage scenario?
+- Has the CE recorded the technical landscape information (on the account level) and the trial technical landscape information (on the opportunity level) in Salesforce?
+- Has the CE defined the technical validation plan (demo, self eval, trial, etc.) which will be used to determine whether they have achieved the technical win?
+- If the opportunity has non-standard or high-risk technical requirements as defined by the technical qualification criteria, has the CE gone through the [Tech Review Process](#tech-review-process) and received approval to proceed? *Note: the definitions of non-standard and high-risk change with each release of Sourcegraph, and it is the responsibility of the CE to be aware of the definitions at any point in time.*

+Not all opportunities will require a trial of Sourcegraph.
+The CE should be prepared to achieve a technical win by performing customized demos or workshops when possible.
+If the customer *must* perform a trial, use the criteria below.

+##### Additional Criteria for all trials

 - Has the CE designed the trial according to [The Sourcegraph Trial](https://docs.google.com/document/d/1O8Tjx9diPg0_Qb4nWY1HUgFcvJFFBD371KSGlfa8l5M/edit?usp=sharing) guidelines?

-- Has the CE defined the technical validation plan (demo, self eval, trial, etc.) which will be used to determine whether they have achieved the technical win?
+Most trials should be on Sourcegraph-managed Cloud instances.
+If the trial *must* be performed on a customer's self-hosted environment (whether cloud or on-prem), see below for additional requirements.

+Any artifacts created to support a prospective customer's Sourcegraph deployment (i.e. architecture diagrams, custom Kubernetes configurations, etc). should be stored in the shared [Technical Design Documents](https://drive.google.com/drive/folders/1o-4rB24vcYsOiUzSEr_vzJsC7pE03yYC) folder and linked from the "Trial Technical Landscape" information in Salesforce.

+##### Additional Criteria for Self-hosted trials

+- Has the CE completed the [Implementation Discovery Questions (copy & rename to Sourcegraph/Technical Success/Customer engineering/Technical Design Documents/{CustomerName - Implementation Discovery Questions})](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/) and linked to the document from the "Trial Technical Landscape" field of Salesforce?
-- Has the CE completed technical qualification of the customer’s usage scenario?
+- Has the CE provided the prospect with a [Reference Sandbox environment](/handbook/departments/technical-success/ie/reference-sandboxes/)?
-- If the opportunity has non-standard or high-risk technical requirements as defined by the technical qualification criteria, has the CE gone through the [Tech Review Process](#tech-review-process) and received approval to proceed?
-- CE has completed the [Technical Design Document v2](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/)

 #### Trial Deployment (Sales Stages: 3-4)

 - Do the success criteria adhere to the recommendations in [The Sourcegraph Trial](https://docs.google.com/document/d/1O8Tjx9diPg0_Qb4nWY1HUgFcvJFFBD371KSGlfa8l5M/edit?usp=sharing)?
-- CE has updated the [Technical Design Document v2](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/)
+- Has the CE updated Salesforce with trial technical landscape information, with links to any supporting artifacts?
-- CE has completed the Trial and Deployment portions of the [Joint Success Plan](https://docs.google.com/spreadsheets/d/10nXs7INmzvKxGb5xPOTju8yxnkQXcBc3SEYdu20xFtM/edit#gid=1991584268)
+- If the AE is using the [Joint Success Plan](https://docs.google.com/spreadsheets/d/10nXs7INmzvKxGb5xPOTju8yxnkQXcBc3SEYdu20xFtM/edit#gid=1991584268), has the CE completed the Trial and Deployment portions of the document?
 - Is the trial or evaluation environment successfully deployed?

 #### Trial Execution (Stage 4)